+How to keep love alive?
+People need to feel desired and wanted.
 Simple acknowledgment goes a long way toward fostering love and keeping your partner happy.
-People need to feel desired and wanted.
 Once you’re in a healthy, committed relationship, share any loving thought that goes through your head.
 Compliment your partner frequently—make it a habit.
 Tell her she’s beautiful or sexy.
 Tell him he’s sexy, handsome, or smart.
 Feed his ego!

 I was once speaking with a client who is an Ivy League–educated, beautiful, successful, and independent woman.
 She was telling me about something her boyfriend shared with her, and she said, “Well, I didn’t need to feed his ego.”
 “Why not?”
 I asked, “Men are like little boys.
 They want to impress you.
 Let them.”
 She laughed and said, “Wow, I never thought about it, but that makes sense.”

 Let your man or woman know how much you appreciate him or her.
 Your partner is not your competition.
 Leave a sexy note on his pillow, or send her a greeting card.
 A thank-you or congratulations for a job well done is always nice.
 Remember, energy is contagious; it will make it easier for your admiration to be returned.